LaMitaOne/skia-flowmotion/README.md

 Feedback, stars or ideas very welcome – happy to discuss code or add features!

 Tip: You can play memory on it now.
 Enable infopanel on some, unselect, and try recognize which all it was :D

+### Current Development Status & Platform

+Alpha – everything from the old VCL version is implemented now, still a lot to do, but getting usable slowly 😄

+Especially **full freefloat layout** is still making problems with some things,
+but **normal layout** is getting very stable now – even with SelectedDraggable and not zoom to center.
+Physics are running almost perfectly fine already.

+Right now everything is being built and tested **only on Windows** (Delphi 11/12, FMX + Skia4Delphi).
+I have **no idea yet** how well (or if at all) it already runs on Android, iOS, macOS or Linux – simply because I haven't tried it there.

+This is my **first real longer project** in the newer Delphi versions (after years mostly in D7/2009), so I'm taking it step by step:
+1. Get it first on Windows 100 % stable, smooth and fun
+2. Then look at other platforms, learn the quirks, fix what breaks

+If someone wants to try it on another OS right now and finds issues (or even gets it running) – feel free!
+If you know **where** it breaks and **why**, or even send a PR/fix – that would be awesome and super helpful :)

+No pressure though – Windows is the main focus for now.

 **Sample video:**
 (https://www.youtube.com/watch?v=R_yIg2XfF24)